OmarThinks/OmarThinks/README.md

 ## What am I doing now?

-I have a part-time job at <a href="https://karat.com/">Karat</a>, meanwhile I am studying ASP.NET.
+I have a part-time job at <a href="https://karat.com/">Karat</a>.
+Meanwhile, I am adding more skills.

 <!--